-Here is the switch to properly turn off the Mgen-3.

-It is important to shut down all processes, and close + save the Guide log file on the SD card.
+Options - Turn off Turn OFF Here is the switch to properly turn off the Mgen-3.
+Stop & go to BOOT It is important to shut down all processes, and close + save the Guide log file on the SD card.
 Without proper shutdown, the Guide log file will not be written properly and may be inaccessible.
 The Boot mode, which is important for installing new Mgen-3 firmware files, can be called up here.